warbacon/zunder-prompt/README.md

 ## Why? 🤔

-I found myself oscillating between **Starship** and **Powerlevel10k** for my preferred zsh prompt.
-Starship is very customizable and attractive by default, but it has too many features that I don't use and that makes it slower than I would like.
-Powerlevel10k on the other hand is extremely fast but the configuration file is extremely complex.
+I oscillated between **Starship** and **Powerlevel10k** for my zsh prompt.
+**Starship** is customizable and visually appealing by default but has unnecessary features, making it slower. **Powerlevel10k** is extremely fast but has a complex configuration.

-My goal then was to create a prompt with the **basic functionality needed**.
+My goal was to create a prompt with only the **essential functionality**: detecting command failures and displaying basic git repository info.
+I avoided advanced customization to keep the code simple yet aesthetically pleasing.
-After mulling this over, I came to the conclusion that simply seeing if the previous command had failed and the information from the git repository I was in was enough.

-I also decided to **dispense with too many advanced customization options**, as that would complicate the code and would not be necessary if it was already pretty enough by default.

-Zunder-prompt is inspired by Starship for its look and feel and uses gitstatus to display git information.
-Normally the latter should slow down the prompt quite a bit, however, this project is the same one that Powerlevel10k uses for it and is extremely optimized, so the prompt has **no lag** at all and **works instantly**.
+**Zunder-prompt** combines Starship's style and Powerlevel10k's efficiency.
+It uses **gitstatus** (like Powerlevel10k) for optimized git info, ensuring **instant responsiveness** with no lag.

 ## Installation ⚙️